alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 s3.
 You'll be given the application form for the EHC you need.
 Fill it in and return it to the address on the form. s4.
 Your EHC will be sent to you within xxx days/weeks. s5.
 Check your EHC’s guidance notes to find out if you need your EHC signed by your official veterinarian or an inspector from your [local authority](/local-council). s6.
-Your official veterinarian will be asked to check that your animals meet the requirements of the country you’re sending them to.
+Your official veterinarian will be asked to check that your by-products meet the requirements of the country you’re sending them to.

 [Question for fact check: how long does it take to get an EHC?]